gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 # Configuration Cheat Sheet

-This is a cheat sheet for the Gogs configuration file, it helps some if you want to fully understand how it powers Gogs.
+This is a cheat sheet for the Gogs configuration file.
+It is helpful for more fully understanding how it powers Gogs.

-Before we get started, make sure you know that any change of configuration should be made in `custom/conf/app.ini` or any corresponding location.
+Before getting started, make sure you know that any change to the configuration should be made in `custom/conf/app.ini` or any corresponding location.

 All default settings can be found in [app.ini](https://github.com/gogits/gogs/blob/master/conf/app.ini).
-If you see anything like `%(X)s`, it's a feature powered by [ini](https://github.com/go-ini/ini/#recursive-values) for reading value recursively.
+If you see anything which looks like `%(X)s`, it is a feature powered by [ini](https://github.com/go-ini/ini/#recursive-values) for reading values recursively.

-Any configuration option that is marked by :exclamation: means remain default unless you really understand what you are doing.
+Any configuration option that is marked by :exclamation: means that you should keep the default value unless you fully understand what you are doing.

 ## Overall

 - `APP_NAME`: Application name, change to whatever you want.
-- `RUN_USER`: The user to run Gogs as, we recommend it be `git`; however, change this to whatever your user name is if you run Gogs on your personal computer.
+- `RUN_USER`: The user to run Gogs as, we recommend it be `git`; however, change this to whatever your username is if you run Gogs on your personal computer.
 Gogs may crash if this value is not set properly.
 - `RUN_MODE`: For performance and other purposes, change this to `prod` when deployed to a production environment.
 The installation process will set this to `prod` automatically.

 ## Repository (`repository`)

 - `ROOT`: Root path for storing all users' repository data.
-It has to be an absolute path, default is `~/<user name>/gogs-repositories`.
+It must be an absolute path.
+The default is `~/<username>/gogs-repositories`.
 - `SCRIPT_TYPE`: The script type your server supports, usually this is `bash`, but some customers report that they only have `sh`.
-- `ANSI_CHARSET`: The default charset for unrecognized charset.
+- `ANSI_CHARSET`: The default charset for an unrecognized charset.
 - `FORCE_PRIVATE`: Force every new repository to be private.
-- `MAX_CREATION_LIMIT`: Global maximum creation limit of repository per user, `-1` means no limit.
+- `MAX_CREATION_LIMIT`: Global maximum creation limit of repositories per user, `-1` means no limit.
 - `PULL_REQUEST_QUEUE_LENGTH`:exclamation:: Length of pull request patch test queue, make it as large as possible.

 ## UI (`ui`)

-- `EXPLORE_PAGING_NUM`: Number of repositories that are showed in one explore page.
+- `EXPLORE_PAGING_NUM`: Number of repositories that are shown in one explore page.
-- `ISSUE_PAGING_NUM`: Number of issues that are showed in one page (for all pages that list issues).
+- `ISSUE_PAGING_NUM`: Number of issues that are shown in one page (for all pages that list issues).
-- `FEED_MAX_COMMIT_NUM`: Number of maximum commits showed in one activity feed.
+- `FEED_MAX_COMMIT_NUM`: Number of maximum commits shown in one activity feed.

 ### UI - Admin (`ui.admin`)

-- `USER_PAGING_NUM`: Number of users that are showed in one page.
+- `USER_PAGING_NUM`: Number of users that are shown in one page.
-- `REPO_PAGING_NUM`: Number of repos that are showed in one page.
+- `REPO_PAGING_NUM`: Number of repos that are shown in one page.
-- `NOTICE_PAGING_NUM`: Number of notices that are showed in one page.
+- `NOTICE_PAGING_NUM`: Number of notices that are shown in one page.
-- `ORG_PAGING_NUM`: Number of organization that are showed in one page.
+- `ORG_PAGING_NUM`: Number of organizations that are shown in one page.

 ## Markdown (`markdown`)

-- `ENABLE_HARD_LINE_BREAK`: Enable hard line break extension or not.
+- `ENABLE_HARD_LINE_BREAK`: Whether or not to enable hard the line break extension.

 ## Server (`server`)